What do Instagram personalities do? They take selfies

 Here is my selfie at about 11:30 (doors opened at noon).

-really discouraged about opening the doors and having to show myself
+I was really discouraged about opening the doors and having to show myself like this.

 because it would work and would not harm me.